Iran's rial currency dives to historic low

 Earlier this week the Iranian government established a new three-tiered currency system meant to restore stability to the rial.

-The system, along with a new "exchange centre," allows importers of priority goods like meat and grains to buy dollars at the official "reference" rate of 12,260 rials to the dollar.
+The system, along with a new "exchange center," allows importers of priority goods like meat and grains to buy dollars at the official "reference" rate of 12,260 rials to the dollar.

 Importers of other basic goods are allowed to buy dollars at a "non-reference" rate 2 percent less than the open market value of the rial on any given day.
 On Thursday, that rate was 23,927 rials to the dollar, Iran's central bank said.

-But the exchange centre does not appear to have allayed market concerns about the central bank's ability to defend the value of the rial.
+But the exchange center does not appear to have allayed market concerns about the central bank's ability to defend the value of the rial.

-Iran's central bank governor Mahmoud Bahmani said on Saturday the open market was "resisting" the exchange centre.
+Iran's central bank governor Mahmoud Bahmani said on Saturday the open market was "resisting" the exchange center.

-"The market is somewhat resisting, but certainly this resistance will be broken soon, because we have entered this centre with a strong currency backing," Bahmani said, according to the Fars news agency.
+"The market is somewhat resisting, but certainly this resistance will be broken soon, because we have entered this center with a strong currency backing," Bahmani said, according to the Fars news agency.

 POLITICAL FLASHPOINT